 The Facility is subject to covenant clauses, whereby the Company is required to meet certain financial ratios.
-The Company has received a waiver from the bank in regards to these financial ratios for the period ended March 31, 2021.
+As at June 30, 2021, the Company was in compliance with these covenants.

 The fair value of the warrants was determined using a Black-Scholes-Merton option pricing model with the following assumptions as at March 19, 2021: